junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 ### Dropbox

-	It is said that google drive is better, tightly integrated with google doc, and has a larger capacity.
+	It is said that Google Drive is better, tightly integrated with Google Doc, and has a larger capacity.

-	But I just searched the dropbox firstly on the archlinux wiki and installed the official dropbox directly.
+	But I just searched the Dropbox firstly on the archlinux wiki so installed the official dropbox directly.
 	If you don't have a dropbox account yet, why not click on my recommended link <https://db.tt/ihSbliC5mF>, so that both of us can get a 500M.

-	Install dropbox under Arch:
+	Install Dropbox on Arch:
 	```
 	yay -S dropbox
 	```